dergigi/dergigi.github.io/bitcoin/resources.md

 #### Proof-of-work

-In my opinion proof-of-work is one of the most misunderstood parts of the Bitcoin puzzle.
+In my opinion, proof-of-work is one of the most misunderstood parts of the Bitcoin puzzle.
 It solves multiple problems, making it one of the most integral parts of the system.
 The following articles explore proof-of-work in more
 detail:

 - [The Anatomy of Proof-of-Work][pow-anatomy] by Hugo Nguyen
 - [Work is Timeless, Stake is Not][pow-timeless] by Hugo Nguyen
-- [Blockchain Proof-of-Work Is a Decentralized Clock][decentralized-clock] by Gregory Trubetskoy
 - [Bitcoin Doesn't Waste Electricity][no-waste] by Beautyon
 - [Nothing is Cheaper than Proof of Work][pow-cheapest] by Paul Sztorc
+- [Blockchain Proof-of-Work Is a Decentralized Clock][decentralized-clock] by Gregory Trubetskoy

 I wrote about how I changed my view on proof of work in [Bitcoin's Energy
 Consumption: A shift in perspective][energy-consumption] and in [Lesson 17][lesson-17].